qua-platform/qua-libs/README.md

 * The "Tutorials" folder contains various tutorials and guides for working with the OPX.

-* The "Quantum Control Applications" folder contains scripts and examples for different qubits types, all the way from basic measurements through randomized benchmarking to advanced protocols.
+* The "Quantum Control Applications" folder contains scripts and examples for different qubits types, all the way from basic to advanced protocols.
   It also includes various examples and results from labs. [link]

 ## Support and Contribution